Milton Primary Academy

 - How will we be involved in the decisions about the learning of our children and young people?

 Involving parents and learners in the dialogue is central to our approach.
 Parents/Carers of children with identified special educational needs are encouraged to contribute to Pupil Passports.
 They will be able to discuss the support their child is receiving via a review which will be held three times a year.
 Structured conversations are held and parents’ views are sought through the annual Review Process for pupils with EHC plans.
 Parents are also invited to meet with professionals from outside agencies.
-We consider the views of our parents / carers and children with the highest regard.
-We pride ourselves on building
+We consider the views of our parents/carers and children with the highest regard.

 - How are parents involved in the setting?
 How can I be involved?

-Milton Primary Academy has an ‘Open Door Policy’ and parents are welcome to speak to staff at a mutually agreed time, either face to face or by telephone.
+At Milton Primary Academy parents are welcome to speak to staff at a mutually agreed time, either face to face or by telephone.

 Regular newsletters are sent out to parents/carers.
 Parents’ evenings are held twice a year and there is an annual report on your child’s achievement.